Simms featured speaker in video of Lewisburg's celebration of Dr. King

-The Covid-19 surge in Greenbrier County has resulted in the cancelation of the traditional Martin Luther King, Jr. Day march, community lunch and program at the Lewisburg United Methodist Church.
+The Covid surge in Greenbrier County has resulted in the cancellation of the traditional Martin Luther King, Jr. Day march, community lunch and program at the Lewisburg United Methodist Church.

 Instead, a Martin Luther King, Jr. Day celebration video similar to last year’s is being made for YouTube distribution.